InfraBlockchain/infrablochain-docs/en/infrablockchain/learn/substrate/tutorials/install/macos.md

    active toolchain
    ----------------

-   nightly-x86_64-apple-darwin (overridden by +toolchain on the command line) rustc 1.63.0-nightly (e71440575 2022-06-02)
+   nightly-x86_64-apple-darwin (overridden by +toolchain on the command-line) rustc 1.63.0-nightly (e71440575 2022-06-02)
    ```